LydericHancelin/qb-job/README.md

 ## Features
 - To create a new job (ex : baker, gardener...) you just have to create a copy of qb-job and rename it with your job name (ex : qb-baker).
 Now you have to change config.lua datas.
-- /setnewjob - Sets someone yourjob
+- /setnewjob_"yourjob" - Sets someone yourjob -- Replace "yourjob" by your job name
-- /firejob - Fires a yourjob worker
+- /firejob_"yourjob" - Fires a yourjob worker -- Replace "yourjob" by your job name
 - On Duty/Off Duty
 - Choose vehicules in shared.lua and add them on config.lua.